 After all that exertion you’ll probably be pretty hungry.

 On my day trip to the Beaches, Toronto, I skipped the restaurants and got an array of snacks to eat at the beach.
-That’s partially because I was trying to avoid sitting in a restaurant during the pandemic (the government of Ontario has updated their rules to allow dining in and on patios now).

 Although I skipped restaurants on my day trip, the Beaches are known for their delicious eats.